 - 2004: Kelikokauaikekai Hoe, tenure-track Assistant Professor at Windward Community College

-- 1999: Ron Kekeha Solis, tenure-track Assistant Professor at UH Mānoa
+- 1999: Ron Kekeha Solis, tenure-track Associate Professor at UH Mānoa

-- 1998: Denise Noelani Arista, tenure-track Assistant Professor at UH Mānoa
+- 1998: Denise Noelani Arista, tenure-track Associate Professor at UH Mānoa

 - 1997: Jonathan Boyne, tenured Faculty Specialist at UH Mānoa Hamilton Library

-- 1997: kuʻualoha hoʻomanawanui, Assoicate Professor at UH Mānoa
+- 1997: kuʻualoha hoʻomanawanui, tenured Professor at UH Mānoa

 - 1996: Eric Denton, tenured Associate Professor at Kapiʻolani Community College